electrikmilk/cherri/CONTRIBUTING.md

 - Add your copyright to the top of files you have changed or added in the same style as the rest of the project if you would like.

-Your issues or PRs will be addressed as time allows for members of this project.

 ## Cross-platform development policy

-It is not encouraged to make major contributions to this project if you do not have access to a Mac, simply because troubleshooting why your contribution does not work will be cumbersome.
+**It is not encouraged to make major contributions to this project if you do not have access to a Mac.**

+Troubleshooting why your contribution does not work will be cumbersome.
 If you prefer to develop on another platform, that's fine, but it is preferred that you have access to a Mac.
 For Shortcut debugging, you must use a Mac to validate that Shortcuts still successfully sign with your changes applied.

-This is mainly because even though the generated plist may be valid XML, it may not be a valid Shortcut file, which the `shortcuts` binary on Mac validates when it signs the Shortcut.
+This is mainly because although the generated plist may be valid XML, it may not be a valid Shortcut file, which the `shortcuts` binary on Mac validates when it signs the Shortcut.

 If you do not have access to a Mac, you must still make sure that a Cherri file that demonstrates your feature or bug fix successfully compiles to a valid plist.
 Use an XML linter or validator to check this and a member of the project upon reviewing your PR will check if the Shortcut signs successfully.
 But fair warning that making a major contribution without access to a Mac may be frustrating.

+Please throughly debug the issues with your contribution, no repeatly asking the reviewer to check if a Shortcut signs with your change.

+**Your issues or PRs will be addressed as time allows for members of this project.**

 ## Human language policy